Mrs Hayles

 ENGLISH

-We will continue with a book-based approach to our writing lessons and developing our spelling, punctuation and grammar whilst embedding the phonics we have covered throughout the year.
+We will use a book-based approach to our writing lessons and develop our spelling, punctuation and grammar whilst embedding the phonics we have covered throughout the year.

 Click here for Year 1 book list